-The secret sauce that puts It Takes Two into the platinum league of co-op titles is how director Joseph Fares and his dev team prioritized a sense of variety throughout the gameplay.
-To classify their latest release as a ‘puzzle-platformer’ is not strictly wrong, but this represents a gross understatement of how the game unfolds in an ever-changing nature throughout its (roughly) thirteen-hour campaign.
+The secret sauce that puts It Takes Two into the platinum league of co-op titles is how director Joseph Fares and his dev team have prioritized a sense of variety.
+To classify their latest release as a ‘puzzle-platformer’ is not strictly wrong, but this omits how the game unfolds in an ever-changing nature throughout its (roughly) thirteen-hour campaign.

 A deceptively appropriate narrative

 The plot begins with an introduction to May and Cody – a pair of squabbling parents on the verge of heading for splitsville.
-Their heated exchanges soon reveal that the former lovebirds are on the rocks, and any hope of reconciliation is out of the question.
+Their heated exchanges make it clear that the former lovebirds are on the rocks, and any hope of reconciliation is out of the question.
 They decide it is time to break the news to their young daughter, Rose.

 The bad news is that May and Cody must first prove to Dr Hakim that they can fix their floundering holy matrimony by overcoming its most fundamental weakness: Working as a team.
-May and Cody’s journey from the woodshed back to the house therefore becomes a highly practical form of relationship therapy as their very survival depends on how well they can cooperate.
+May and Cody’s journey from the woodshed back to the house therefore becomes a highly practical form of relationship therapy as their very survival depends on cooperation.